 Washington National Monument Society

-As early as 1783, when George Washington was still alive, plans by Pierre Charles l'Enfant for an equestrian statue of Washington were approved by Congress.
-The plan was never realized so in 1833, at the centennial anniversary of George Washington's birth, James Madison and John Marshall decided to take matters in their own hands and founded the Washington National Monument Society; its purpose was to build a monument for George Washington.
+As early as 1783, when George Washington was still alive, plans by Pierre Charles l’Enfant for an equestrian statue of Washington were approved by Congress.
+The plan was never realized so in 1833, at the centennial anniversary of George Washington’s birth, James Madison and John Marshall decided to take matters into their own hands and founded the Washington National Monument Society; its purpose was to build a monument for George Washington.

 The Society tried to collect funds for the monument, and in 1836 they held a competition for designs.
 The winning architect, Robert Mills, had already created a monument to Washington in Baltimore.
-He won the competition with a
+He won the competition with a design which called for a topped-off 600ft (183m) tall obelisk surrounded by a circular colonnade with a height of 100ft (30.5m).

 the Washington Monument